Energy in Russia: Overview

-Russia has been widely described as an energy superpower.
+Russia was widely described as an energy superpower.
 It has the world's largest proven gas reserves, the second-largest coal reserves, the eighth-largest oil reserves, and the largest oil shale reserves in Europe.
-Russia is also a natural gas exporter, the second-largest natural gas producer, the second-largest oil producer and exporter, and the third-largest coal exporter.
-Russia's oil and gas production has led to deep economic relationships with the European Union, China, and former Soviet and Eastern Bloc states.
+Russia is also a natural gas exporter, the second-largest natural gas producer, the second-largest oil producer and exporter,and the third-largest coal exporter.
+Russia's oil and gas production led to deep economic relationships with the European Union, China, and former Soviet and Eastern Bloc states.
 During the 2010s, Russia's share of supplies to total European Union (including the United Kingdom) gas demand grew from 25% in 2009 to 32% in the weeks before the Russian invasion of Ukraine in February 2022.
 Russia relies heavily on revenues from oil- and gas-related taxes and export tariffs, which accounted for 45% of its federal budget in January 2022.
 However, after the invasion of Ukraine, the EU countries sanctioned Russian fossil fuels and reduced their imports of them.
 This forced Russia to reorient exports towards Asia.

-Russia is the world's fourth-largest electricity producer, and the ninth-largest renewable energy producer in 2019.
+Russia is the world's fourth-largest electricity producer.
 It was also the world's first country to develop civilian nuclear power, and constructed the world's first nuclear power plant.
 Russia was also the world's fourth-largest nuclear energy producer in 2019, and was the fifth-largest hydroelectric producer in 2021.

 Due to effects from the Russian invasion of Ukraine Russia's revenues from oil product exports had in August 2025 declined to five-year lows, contributing to Russia's economic slowdown.
 Acknowledging Russia's strained energy system president Vladimir Putin pointed in September 2025 to Russia's coal reserves to offset its gas shortage, insufficient infrastructure and under-developed grid economy.